 Did you know dehydration can influence your mental functioning, your heart rate and your ability to regulate body temperature and blood pressure?
 If you lose even 1% of your body weight in water, your physical performance is affected and you feel tired.
-If you lose 2-4%, your mental functioning is affected; and in cases where more than 10 percent is lost, a medical emergency can result, and if not reversed, can lead to death.
+If you lose 2-4%, your mental functioning is affected.
+In cases where more than 10% is lost, a medical emergency can result and (if not reversed) can lead to death.

 Infants, young children, people with certain chronic health problems and elderly adults are more susceptible to the effects of dehydration, which is why it’s important to practice safe measures to prevent dehydration in yourself and others.

 So how much water do you need?

 This depends on your age, percent of body fat, general health, diet, temperature of the air around you and your level of activity.
 You lose water through urine, sweat, feces and the air you exhale.
 The Institute of Medicine (IOM) suggests that the average healthy woman drink about 9 cups a day of liquids and the average man about 13 cups a day.

 How does dehydration occur?

 You can become dehydrated by not consuming enough fluid from foods and beverages.
-These are some other conditions that also can make dehydration more likely:
+Other conditions that also can make dehydration more likely include:

 - Sweating during exercise that is not compensated by drinking extra fluids; exercise even in cold weather can cause sweating